Senior Market News & Updates | New Horizons Insurance Marketing Inc.

 2. You still need to tailor the number of carriers represented and plans offered in the TPMO Disclaimer on the carrier‑provided material to the products that you sell in that service area.

-Another way to reduce most of the burden is to avoid marketing and keep your advertising materials to communications.
+Another way to reduce most of the burden is to avoid marketing and keep your advertising materials to communications only.

 Conclusion